 We have been appointed as auditor of the entity after 31 December 2020.
 Therefore, we were not able to perform audit procedures on the design, implementation and operating effectiveness of the IT applications that are used by employees to register their worked hours.
 It has not been possible to obtain sufficient and appropriate audit evidence through other audit procedures on the registration of the worked hours for the year that ended 31 December 2020 in any other way.
-This only concerns employees of the Dutch part of segment 'Rail Systems', who are no longer employed by the group, as a result of which it was not possible to obtain sufficient and appropriate audit evidence.
-These hours, in total \in 14.3 million, are included in the consolidated statement of financial position for \in 13.0 million as part of 'Contract assets' and 'Contract liabilities', and in the consolidated statement of income for \in 1.3 million as 'Cost of materials, services of third parties and subcontractors'.
-Additionally these hours can also affect 'Provision for onerous contracts with customers' as mazars processed in the consolidated statement of financial position and the revenue from projects for third parties as processed in the consolidated statement of income.
+This only concerns employees of the Dutch part of the segment 'Rail Systems', who are no longer employed by the group, as a result of which it was not possible to obtain sufficient and appropriate audit evidence.
+These hours, in total € 14.3 million, are included in the consolidated statement of financial position as at 31 December 2020 for € 13.0 million as part of 'Contract assets' and 'Contract liabilities', and in the consolidated statement of income for the year ended 31 December 2020 for € 1.3 million as 'Cost of raw materials, services of third parties and subcontractors'.

+Additionally, these hours can also affect 'Provision for onerous contracts with customers' as processed in the consolidated statement of financial position and the revenue of projects for third parties as processed in the consolidated statement of income.

 As a result of the aforementioned circumstances, we were unable to determine whether any corrections would be required with regard to the registered hours.
-This could affect 'Contract assets', 'Contract liabilities' and 'Provision for onerous contracts with customers' as presented in the consolidated statement of financial position.
-The same applies to the relevant items of the consolidated statement of income ('Revenue from projects for third parties, 'Cost of materials, services of third parties and subcontractors' and 'Staff costs').
+This could affect 'Contract assets', 'Contract liabilities' and 'Provision for onerous contracts with customers' as presented in the consolidated statement of financial position as at 31 December 2020.
+The same applies to the relevant items of the consolidated statement of income for the year ended 31 December 2020 ('Revenue from projects for third parties, 'Cost of raw materials, services of third parties and subcontractors' and 'Staff costs').